Step 1 : Visa

 Evry Campus

-If your study program is delivered on our Evry campus, you can stay at “La Maisel”.
-It is an affordable and convenient housing complex within walking distance of the class.
+If you are studying on our Evry campus, you can stay at "La Maisel".
+It is an affordable and convenient residence within walking distance of your classes.

 Palaiseau Campus